abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 craving, which then leads to sorrow, lamentation, pain, grief, and despair.
 When we know this chain of causation, we are able to see that a feeling can easily turn into thoughts of, *I can't stand this.
 This is wrong.
 This is bad.
 I don't like this.
-I have to get rid of it*.
-Or the opposite, *I want it.
+I have to get rid of it.* Or the opposite, *I want it.
 This is good.
 This is mine.
 I have to keep it, hold onto it, or own it.* When this cycle begins with possessiveness, we can see how that sense of ownership causes a feeling of loss, and then